stasmarkin/sm_td/docs/030_known_problems.md

 - post keyboard processing in quantum for release
 - send a key release to OS

 so as you see there is extra execution for process_record() and process_record_keyboard().
-It's not big deal, if you don't user sm_td keys for anything else, I didn't notice any visible consequences for that behaviour.
+It's not big deal, if you don't user sm_td keys for anything else, I didn't notice any visible consequences for that behavior.
 But there could be some side effects for core libraries (like caps word, i guess), so if you find any bugs here, please create an issue in github here